Twr29/dbpy1.0-man/README.md

 7. Delete Table (to delete the selected table in the database currently in use).
 8. Exit. (for exit Dbpy)

-NB: To develop Sqlpy can give suggestions and criticisms for me.
+NB: To develop Dbpy can give suggestions and criticisms for me.
 Sqlpy includes an open source program that you can modify to suit your needs.